 Machine Translation Quality Estimation

-MTQE for enterprise translation workflows that need measurable quality
+Machine Translation Quality Estimation (MTQE) for enterprise workflows that need measurable quality

 What is Machine Translation Quality Estimation?